diced/zipline-docs/docs/config/exif.md

 ## `EXIF_ENABLED`

-Whether or not Exiftool metadata is enabled.
-If set to `false`, Exiftool metadata will not be available.
-If enabled, you can view metadata for each file by clicking on the image and clicking the "Metadata" button.
+Whether or not to use any exif related features.
+If set to `false`, removing GPS metadata will not work.

 ```bash
 EXIF_ENABLED=true